devlikeapro/waha-docs/content/en/docs/how-to/webhooks/index.md

 Where `event` value helps you identify the incoming event with `payload` for that events.

-Below the list of all events that WhatsApp HTTP API sends to your.
+Below the list of all events that WhatsApp API sends to your.

 💡 You can open [https://webhook.site](https://webhook.site) and paste UUID from it to `url` field, and you'll see all requests immediately in your browser to intercept the webhook's payload.